sirtawther/python_projects/README.md

 2. Deletes records in batches of size specified by `batch_size`.
 3. Prints the number of records deleted and the number of records left to delete after each batch.
 4. Deletes any remaining records that were not part of a batch.
+5. Handles tables that does not contain "id" column.

 ### Example